From WWII Invention to WiFi 7: The Evolution of Wireless Technology

 1999: The emergence of WiFi Alliance

 In 1999, the introduction of IEEE 802.11b (or WiFi 1) brought 11Mbps of speed and operated on the 2.4GHz bandwidth.
-This to us seems like a very slow speed, but at the time, there were no WiFi-enabled mobile devices and very few laptops, so this speed was sufficient.
+This seems very slow by today’s standards, but at the time there were no WiFi-enabled mobile devices and very few laptops, so this speed was sufficient.

 As this new technology came to light, the Wi-Fi Alliance formed.
 They are a global non-profit industry association with around 800 member companies that research and develop WLAN technologies.
 Some of the companies that support this association include Apple, Cisco Systems, Intel, Microsoft, and others.
-They drive WiFi adoption and evolution globally with industry-wide collaboration, leadership in the industry, and advocacy to deliver to the WiFi users security, interoperability, and reliability.
+They drive WiFi adoption and evolution globally with industry-wide collaboration, leadership, and advocacy to deliver WiFi users security, interoperability, and reliability.
 The goal of the WiFi Alliance was to enhance this original standard with higher data rates and faster speeds.

-The WiFi Alliance came up with the name WiFi as a commercial brand and created the more simplified names that would later come (WiFi 4, WiFi 5 and WiFi 6 and so on) to allow the everyday user to familiarise themselves with the different WiFi standards.
+The WiFi Alliance came up with the name WiFi as a commercial brand and created the simplified names that would later come (WiFi 4, WiFi 5, WiFi 6, etc.) to allow everyday users to familiarise themselves with the different WiFi standards.

 1999: Steve Jobs runs a hula-hoop through a laptop